How To Find An OCD Therapist Near Me

-- Cognitive Therapy
+Cognitive Behavioral Therapy

-Many studies have shown cognitive-behavioral therapy to be sometimes even more effective than other forms of non-CBT behavioral therapy.
-Cognitive-behavioral therapy works on the belief that certain psychological problems are the result of incorrect or unhelpful patterns of thinking.
-CBT therapy also believes that these problems are at least partly due to unhelpful behaviors.
-Lastly, cognitive behavioral therapy CBT believes that people suffering from these unhelpful thoughts and behaviors can be unlearned with coping mechanisms.
-These CBT therapy coping mechanisms help people relieve their obsessive-compulsive behaviors to live more fulfilling lives.
+Many studies have shown that cognitive behavioral therapy can be even more effective than other forms of non-CBT behavioral therapy.
+Cognitive-behavioral therapy generally operates on the belief that certain psychological problems may be the result of incorrect or unhelpful patterns of thinking.
+CBT therapy also usually believes that these problems are at least partly due to unhelpful behaviors.
+Lastly, cognitive-behavioral therapy normally believes that these unhelpful thoughts and behaviors can be unlearned with coping mechanisms.
+These CBT therapy coping mechanisms can help people relieve their obsessive-compulsive behaviors to live more fulfilling lives.

 For people whose OCD symptoms center on sexual themes, a sex therapist can help you find ways to mitigate your negative impulses and still have a fulfilling sex life with your partner.

 If your OCD symptoms lead to angry outbursts that you are having trouble controlling, anger management can be an option for you to learn ways to control your anger.
 In cases where domestic violence has been an issue, anger management can be an especially important facet in learning how to manage your OCD in a positive, lasting way.